-- some including a Japanese garden
+- a Japanese garden in some residences

 There are a number of buildings planned for the surrounding few blocks.
 Other buildings will help reestablish the architectural importance of West Georgia Street within our downtown peninsula.
 Another wonderfully unique building design is Bosa Development’s Fifteen Fifteen.

 You can reach enjoy the following amenities in under 5 minutes from your front door: